hapax/hapax.github.io/assets/teaching.md

 ## The role of beauty

+To conclude my little manifesto, I want to provide some concrete ideas about how to make maths education better.
+These are far from complete
-There are two different roads winding off into the mathematical distance.
+out two different roads winding off into the mathematical distance.

 The first is the way of *pure* mathematics.
 This is the realm of abstraction, of generalisation, of proof, and most importantly, beauty.